MARSDEN HARTLEY: artist quotes by the painter on his paintings, art, poems, spirituality & life in American Modernism; + short biography facts

 - I don’t want to escape via intellectual ruses – I want affirmations via passionate embraces & you can’t have life unless you live it.

-* Marsden Hartley, source of his artist quotes on painting art, spirituality, poems & life: letter to Adelaide Kuntz, November 6, 1935; as quoted in ”Marsden Hartley”, by Gail R. Scott, Abbeville Publishers, Cross River Press, 1988 New York p.
-169 (great painter of American modernism and famous for his abstract and symbolic paintings of wide landscapes / still lifes, art writings and theory; at the bottom more biography and life history facts)
+* source of his artist quote on ‘living the life': letter to Adelaide Kuntz, November 6, 1935; as quoted in ”Marsden Hartley”, by Gail R. Scott, Abbeville Publishers, Cross River Press, 1988 New York p.
+169.

 - ..(they) maintain an enviable balance between the material & spiritual worlds (so) they symbolize for me the term ideal. (remark on the Mason family where Hartley stayed, 1938 – 1941) .